CoMatch: Semi-supervised Learning with Contrastive Graph Regularization: Experiment

 We evaluate CoMatch on ImageNet ILSVRC-2012 to verify its efficacy on large-scale datasets.
 Following~\cite{S4L,simclr}, we randomly sample 1\% or 10\% of images with labels in a class-balanced way (13 or 128 samples per-class, respectively), while the rest of images are unlabeled.
 Our results are not sensitive to different random seeds hence we use a fixed random seed.

 \textbf{Baseline methods.} The baselines include (1) semi-supervised learning methods and (2) self-supervised pre-training followed by fine-tuning.
 Furthermore, we construct a state-of-the-art baseline which combines FixMatch (w.
 DA) with self-supervised pre-training using MoCov2~\cite{mocov2} (pre-trained for 800 epochs).
 Self-supervised methods require additional model parameters during training due to the projection network.
 We count the number of training parameters as those that require gradient update.
+We also report the performance of SimCLRv2~\cite{bigsemi}.
+However, the best model from SimCLRv2 uses substantially (33$\times$) larger pre-trained teacher models to produce high-quality pseudo-labels for distillation.
+Hence CoMatch should not be directly compared to SimCLRv2.

 \textbf{Implementation details.} We use a ResNet-50~\cite{resnet} model as the encoder.
 Following~\cite{mocov2,simclr}, the projection head is a 2-layer MLP which outputs 128-dimensional embeddings.
 We train the model using SGD with a momentum of 0.9 and a weight decay of 0.0001.
 The learning rate is 0.1, which follows a cosine decay schedule for 400 epochs.
 For models that are initialized with MoCov2, we use a smaller learning rate of 0.03.
 The momentum parameter is set as $m=0.996$.
 Other hyperparameters are shown in appendix~\ref{sec:details}.
+We use the same strong augmentation for $\mathrm{Aug_s}$ and $\mathrm{Aug'_s}$, which applies crop-and-flip followed by color distortion.
+For fair comparison with baselines, we report the original model's performance instead of the EMA model's.

 \textbf{Results.} Table~\ref{tbl:imagenet} shows the result, where CoMatch achieves state-of-the-art performance.
 CoMatch obtains a top-1 accuracy of 66.0\% on 1\% of labels.
 Compared to the the best baseline (MoCov2 followed by FixMatch w.
 DA), CoMatch achieves 6.1\% improvement with $3\times$ less training time.
 With the help of MoCov2 pre-training, the performance of CoMatch can further improve to 67.1\% on 1\% of labels, and 73.7\% on 10\% of labels.
 In Figure~\ref{fig:training}, we further show that CoMatch produces pseudo-labels that are more confident and accurate.
 Pre-training with MoCov2 helps speed up the convergence rate.